-Dru Grigson is in his 14th season with the Cardinals and first as Director, Player Personnel after being promoted in February, 2021.
-He worked the past two years (2019-20) as Assistant Director, Player Personnel with the Cardinals after previously spending six seasons (2013-18) as the Director, College Scouting.
+Dru Grigson is in his 15th season with the Cardinals and second as Director, Player Personnel after being promoted in February, 2021.
+He previously spent two seasons (2019-20) as Assistant Director, Player Personnel after six seasons (2013-18) as the Director, College Scouting.

-Grigson originally joined the team as an area scout in June, 2008 and was promoted to a regional scout in 2010 with the Cardinals in charge of scouting the Eastern half of the country and served in that role for three seasons (2010-12).
-He scouted the Central and Southeast regions during his first season with Arizona and scouted the Midwest and Eastern areas in his second season.
-Prior to joining the Cardinals, Grigson spent the 2007 season with the
+Grigson joined the team as an area scout in June, 2008 and was promoted to a regional scout in 2010 in charge of scouting the Eastern half of the country and served in that role for three seasons (2010-12).
+He scouted the Central and Southeast regions during his first season with Arizona and the Midwest and Eastern areas in his second season.
+Prior to joining the Cardinals, Grigson spent the 2007 season with the Montreal Alouettes (CFL) as a scout.

-Montreal Alouettes (CFL) as a scout.
+A Highland, IN native, Grigson played linebacker and defensive end at New Mexico State (1997-99) before transferring to the

-A Highland, IN native, Grigson played linebacker and defensive end at New Mexico State (1997-99) before transferring to the University of Northern Iowa in 2000.
-He finished his collegiate playing career at William Penn University in 2002 and recorded 54 tackles, 11 tackles for loss, two sacks, one forced fumble and two pass deflections.
+University of Northern Iowa in 2000.
+He finished his collegiate career at William Penn University in 2002 and recorded 54 tackles, 11 tackles for loss, two sacks, one forced fumble and two pass deflections.